ElfenB/job-search-portal/postgres/README.md

 # Postgres deployment

 This is a simple deployment of a Postgres database.
-There are two variants of the deployment:

-- docker-compose.yml: This is a simple deployment using Docker Compose.
-It creates a single Postgres container.
-- k8s: This is a Kubernetes deployment.
-It creates a Postgres deployment with a single replica and a service (using the Taskfile).

 ## Prerequisites